 Optic Rotation

 Rotating optics have a load associated with the mechanism used to rotate the turntable assembly.
 Lighthouse services generally leave the turntable rotating continuously, both for operation at night, and during the day to prevent the sun from focusing through the lens panels and damaging the lamps or lampchanger.
 Therefore, the power requirements for the rotation mechanism should be entered as a continuous load.
 This load may vary significantly with temperature, so be sure to identify the operating environment when requesting power demand information from the manufacturer.
 As an example, a rotating beacon with a 2.03 ampere lamp with a fixed rhythm flasher operating at night at 42 degrees N latitude with a 1.2 mW continuous motor will have an energy demand of:

+*Assuming that the day and night power requirements are the same.

 EDL=PmotorW×Hours of Operation per dayh/day